oat-sa/taohub-articles/forge/Data abstractions/data-abstractions-26.md

 PHP session storage abstraction
 -------------------------------

-This abstraction allows to use user-level session storage, for storing and retrieving data associated with a session.<br/>
+This abstraction allows to use user-level session storage, for storing and retrieving data associated with a session.

 See also: http://php.net/manual/en/function.session-set-save-handler.php